 Ford the rectangle in the middle and draw a triangle of 1 in. high on one side (not on the fold).
 And cut, this will make the end of the sleeve smaller.

 Report each shape twice on the fabric.
 I couldn’t draw on the knit, so I pin the pattern and cut it out.
-Don’t forget to leave an 1/2 in. allowance for the seams.
+Don’t forget to leave a 1/2 in. allowance for the seams.
 Once the 4 pieces are cut, serger all the edges!
-If, like me, you don’t have a serger machine, just make zigzag points.
+If, like me, you don’t have a serger machine, just make zigzag stitches.
 This will prevent the fabric to fray.

 Place the 2 sweater pieces on top of each other, wrong sides out.
-Pin and sew the shoulder part of the sleeves using zigzag points.
+Pin and sew the shoulder part of the sleeves using zigzag stitches.